 - To detect the wrong position of the wisdom tooth.
-Wisdom tooth is often the cause of the development of crowding of teeth and destruction of the next seventh tooth.
+The wisdom tooth is often the cause of the development of crowding of teeth and destruction of the next seventh tooth.

 More Detailed Uses of Teeth X-Rays

-- Diagnosing caries on the approximal (between the teeth), subgingival surfaces.
+- Diagnosing caries on the approximal (between the teeth), and subgingival surfaces.

 - Determination of the depth of the carious defect and its relationship with the cavity of the tooth.